unoplatform/uno/doc/articles/features/using-the-uno-sdk.md

 Using a Single Project in Visual Studio 2022 requires the Uno Platform tooling to apply workarounds in order to have an acceptable debugging experience.

-For some of the platforms (Desktop, WinAppSDK and WebAssembly), the corresponding target frameworks must be placed first in order for debugging and publishing to function properly.
-To adress that problem, the Uno Platform tooling modifies the `csproj` file to reorder the `TargetFrameworks` property so that the list is accepted by Visual Studio.
+For some of the platforms (Desktop, WinAppSDK, and WebAssembly), the corresponding target frameworks must be placed first in order for debugging and publishing to function properly.
+To address that problem, the Uno Platform tooling modifies the `csproj` file to reorder the `TargetFrameworks` property so that the list is accepted by Visual Studio.

-As a result, the csproj file on disk and will show the file as modified in you source control, yet the automatic change can be reverted safely.
+As a result, the csproj file is on disk and will show the file as modified in your source control, yet the automatic change can be reverted safely.
 If the behavior is impacting your IDE negatively, you can disable it by adding the following in your `.csproj` file:

 ```xml
 <PropertyGroup>